cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 or unwilling to discuss the work with readers or users who might have questions.
 {% endif %}

-### Has the repository been externally archived on Zenodo, FigShare, or equivalent that is referenced in the README?
+## 4. Has the repository been externally archived on Zenodo, FigShare, or equivalent that is referenced in the README?

 {% if has_zenodo %}
 Yes.
 {% elif not has_readme %}
-No,

-This repository does not have a README, and therefore it is not possible for a reader to tell if it is archived.
+No,  this repository does not have a README, and therefore it is not possible for a reader to tell if it is archived.
 {% else %}
-No,

-this repository has a README, but it does not reference Zenodo.
-If your Zenodo record iz `XYZ`, then you can use the following in your README:
+No, this repository has a README, but it does not reference Zenodo.
+The GitHub-Zenodo integration can be set up by following [this tutorial](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content).

+If your Zenodo record is `XYZ`, then you can use the following in your README:

 {% if readme_type == "markdown" %}